Skip to content

 Encodings

-Categorical data represents string data where the values in the column have a finite set of values (usually way smaller than the length of the column).
-Storing these values as plain strings is a waste of memory and performance as we will be repeating the same string over and over again.
-Additionally, in operations like joins we have to perform expensive string comparisons.
+Categorical data represents string data with a finite set of possible values (that is usually much smaller than the length of the column).
+Storing these values as plain strings wastes memory and costs performance as the same string will be repeated over and over again.
+Additionally, operations like joins require expensive string comparisons.

 String Column Categorical Column